 Today, I believe policies, programs, and systems generally fall into one of the two “fish” categories—“feed” or “teach”— and some might do a bit of both.
 This differentiation can be applied nearly across the board, from a soup kitchen in a church basement to a program to prepare students for educational success after secondary school.
 The same can be said of government programs, whether they involve, for example, providing education to parents along with funds to buy food for infants and children at nutritional risk or that provide temporary financial assistance for securing childcare.

 Understanding the distinction is key to creating the new 21st-century social contract.
-We want fewer people being handed a fish and more people able to fish for themselves.
+All of us working to help others want fewer people being handed a fish and more people able to fish for themselves.
 That has obvious resource allocation implications, and of course the “handoff” between the two needs to be seamless so people can continue to survive as they move toward thriving.

 Thinking about and understanding the lives of the children who get those backpacks is what motivates the to what end question.
-In our sector, we use ambiguous terms such as “impact” and “social change” and sometimes look right past whether what we are contributing makes a measurable difference in peoples lives, rather than counting number of backpacks kids received.
+Our sector uses ambiguous terms such as “impact” and “social change” and sometimes look right past whether what we are contributing makes a measurable difference in people’s lives, rather than counting number of backpacks kids received.

 I often feel the “people” part of the work is an afterthought.
 I’m talking about differences that can be stated less ambiguously: for example, “ready to learn when entering kindergarten” or “able to afford food.”
-These are the sorts of things we should hold ourselves measurably accountable to in whatever role we are playing to contribute to a 21st-century social contract, to a Common Purpose.
+These are the sorts of things nonprofits, philanthropy, and government should hold ourselves measurably accountable to in whatever role we are playing to contribute to a 21st-century social contract, to a Common Purpose.

 In that context, it’s okay to ask ourselves this: If a child in the third grade gets a backpack but is reading at a kindergarten level, what difference did the backpack really make?
 Which would you want for your own child: a backpack … or reading proficiency?

-Here are some other examples of why it’s important to differentiate between the kinds of help we give to people.
+Here are some other examples of why it’s important to differentiate between the kinds of help nonprofits, philanthropy, and government give to people.
 Consider a homeless shelter that gets people off the street.
 That’s a worthy endeavor, but other than potentially keeping them safe and alive for a longer period it doesn’t specifically help them get on a life path to be able to take care of their own housing security—an obvious element of lifelong success.